dev-academy-programme/concepts/oo/classical-inheritance-es5.md

 // false
 console.log(frodoComment instanceof Object)
 // true
 ```

 ## Differences

 We call Constructor functions using the `new` keyword while we call factory functions like regular functions.
 Constructor function instances can be checked against their constructor with the `instanceof` keyword while factory function instances are regular `Object` instances.

-The more informative `instanceof` behaviour of constructor functions may be useful in codebases where checking the pseudo-class of instances is important for error catching, e.g.:
+The more informative `instanceof` behaviour of constructor functions may be useful in codebases where checking the pseudo-class of instances is important for error catching, for example:

 ```js
 Discussion.prototype.addComment = function (comment) {